KobeLemon/learn-python-kl/notes/datatypes-variables.md

 - Other languages use keywords (`int, string, double`, etc.) to denote what type the variable will be, such as `int variableName = valueHere;` in C# denotes an integer variable.
 Python does not use these keywords because it is an ambiguously typed language.

+- You can assign multiple values to multiple variables (one value per variable) in one line.
+If the number of values does not match (less or more) the number of variables, Python will say `ValueError: not enough values to unpack` or `ValueError: too many values to unpack`.

+- You can assign one value to multiple variables in one line.

 - Rules for Python variable names:

   - A variable name can only contain alphabets, numbers and underscores (ie. A-Z, a-z, 0-9, and _).